AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 ### We are a company or organization that develops applications using Service Account (JWT) credentials that Adobe customers install.
 What do we need to do?
 Until June 3, 2024, customers can still create Service Account (JWT) credentials to use your application.
-However, any existing or new customers of your application must switch to using the new OAuth Server-to-Server credentials before January 27, 2025.
+However, any existing or new customers of your application must switch to using the new OAuth Server-to-Server credentials before June 30, 2025.

 Therefore, we recommend enhancing your application before June3, 2024.
 You must add support to use the new credential and support for customers to migrate from the old credential to the new credential.